tigressine/plum/docs/README.rst

 ::
     ./plum <mode> <filename> <--options>

 The mode and filename are required.
-0 or more options can be included but must trail the filename and mode as shown above.
+Zero or more options can be included but must trail the filename and mode as shown above.
 Here are a few example commands to get you started:
 ::
     ./plum run program1.plo